aevv/TcpProxy/README.md

 # TcpProxy

-A very primitive TCP proxy to proxy traffic from a known client to a known server, to allow inspect the traffic
+A very primitive TCP proxy to proxy traffic from a known client to a known server, to allow inspecting the traffic